 Energy Efficiency and Environmental Aspects

 Although part of the energy of the ultraviolet light from the mercury emission is lost in the phosphor, fluorescence lights are still several times more energy-efficient than incandescent lamps.
 Instead of quoting the energy conversion efficiency, it is more sensible to consider the luminous efficacy, which takes into account the wavelength-dependent sensitivity of the eye.
-Luminous efficacies of fluorescent lamps can reach the order of 100 lumens per watt, although values around 50–70 lm/W are more common, particularly when a high color rendering index is needed.
+Luminous efficacies of fluorescent lamps can reach the order of 100 lumens per watt.
+(When a high color rendering index is needed, somewhat lower efficacies may have to be accepted.)
 This can be compared with roughly 10–20 lm/W for incandescent bulbs (where higher values apply to higher-power devices) and somewhat over 20 lm/W for halogen lamps.
 The use of a fluorescent lamp instead of an incandescent bulb can thus easily reduce the electric power consumption for a given luminosity by 80%.
 The savings in energy costs can be a multiple of the increased price of the lamp, and the reduced energy consumption is associated with reduced pollution and reduced emission of green house gases (carbon dioxide) from power plants.

 On the other hand, the energy consumption for producing a fluorescent lamp is several times higher than that for an incandescent lamp.
 However, that amount of energy is still much smaller than that used during operation, and also the device lifetime (see above) is much longer.
 Therefore, the additional amount of energy for production is compensated within a small fraction of the lifetime, and does not constitute a valid argument against using fluorescent lamps.